-Students in 12th grade may concurrently enroll in basic skills, also known as developmental or remedial courses, only in the 12th grade.
+Students in 12th grade may concurrently enroll in developmental courses (only in the 12th grade).
 These courses are designed to help students successfully complete developmental education prior to college enrollment.
 This helps ensure students are able to immediately enter college-level, credit-bearing courses and continue on their way to earning a postsecondary credential once they have graduated high school.

 The ASCENT program (Accelerating Students through Concurrent Enrollment) is a fifth year concurrent enrollment program which allows students to participate in Concurrent Enrollment the year directly following the student’s 12th grade year.
 Students who are eligible to participate in ASCENT must have completed twelve postsecondary credit hours prior to the completion of the twelfth-grade year, and cannot be in need of basic skills coursework in their selected pathway.
 ASCENT students must also be selected for participation by the principal and accepted into a postsecondary degree program.